-If you really need retirement income, then claiming at or close to 62 might make more sense.
-If you have an average lifespan, you will, theoretically, receive the average amount of lifetime benefits regardless of when you claim them.
-Essentially, the choice comes down to more lifetime payments that are smaller versus fewer lifetime payments that are larger.
-For the record, Social Security’s actuaries project that the average 65-year-old man to live 84.0 years, and the average 65-year-old woman, 86.5 years.2
+If you sense you might not live into your eighties or you really, really need retirement income, then claiming at or close to 62 might make more sense.
+If you have an average lifespan, you will, theoretically, receive the average amount of lifetime benefits regardless of when you claim them; the choice comes down to more lifetime payments that are smaller or fewer lifetime payments that are larger.
+For the record, Social Security’s actuaries project the average 65-year-old man living 84.3 years and the average 65-year-old woman living 86.6 years.2

 Prior to Full Retirement Age, your benefits may be lessened if your income tops certain limits.
-In 2018, if you are aged 62 to 65, receive Social Security, and have an income over $17,040, $1 of your benefits will be withheld for every $2.
-If you receive Social Security and turn 66 later this year, then $1 of your benefits will be withheld for every $3 that you earn above $45,360.3
+In 2017, if you are 62-65 and receive Social Security, $1 of your benefits will be withheld for every $2 that you earn above $16,920.
+If you receive Social Security and turn 66 this year, then $1 of your benefits will be withheld for every $3 that you earn above $44,880.3

 When does your spouse want to file?
-Timing does matter, especially for two-income couples.
-If the lower-earning spouse collects Social Security benefits first, and then the higher-earning spouse collects them later, that may result in greater lifetime benefits for the household.4
+Timing does matter.
+For some couples, having the lower-earning spouse collect first may result in greater lifetime benefits for the household.4